codycollier/venra/README.md

     print(f"rank: {r} >> {doc.some_id} title: {doc.title}")
 ```

-Note: This library is under active development and the api is currently unstable.
+Note: This library is under active development and the api could change in the future.